 A different kind of forest for forest Friday – the fallen logs of the Petrified Forest National Park.
 These stone logs messed with my perception: looks like wood, feels like rock.
 I’d love to go back and spend more time exploring the park when it wasn’t so chilly (taken in Dec 2013)!

 The petrified forest was a place I’d wanted to visit ever since I was about 6 or 7 years old and I first learned about fossils and petrified trees.
 That dream came true just under four years ago and I have to say the experience was even better than I expected.
 The location is unreal: high, open desert which, at an altitude of 1700 m (5600 ft), is far from warm in December (there was snow in shaded areas).
 The logs – mostly fragments as the rock is extremely brittle – lie all around having emerged from sediments now washed away.
-In places, the end of a stone log poke out of the landscape.
+In places, the end of a stone log pokes out of the landscape.

 The biggest surprise for me was the disconnect between my senses of sight and touch.
 To look at some of the pieces, my brain said “wood”, yet the moment my fingers touched the cold stone, I only saw rock.
 I went back and forth several times, and it was like one of those perspective puzzles where you see a view that changes in time depending on how you concentrate on it.